MaverickEngine/headlineengine-deploy/README.md

 Up your headline game.
 Get instant headline analysis based on readability, length, and powerwords.
 Built by [MavEngine](https://mavengine.com), &lt;em&gt;Powering Media.

-_Note: Only works in Classic Editor (for now), not Gutenberg editor._

 ## Features

 ### Readability